rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 <span class="gi">+                )</span>
 </pre></div>
 </div></div>
-To make this work we also add that argument to the constructor:
+To make this work we also add that argument to the constructor of the gameplay
+scene:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span><span class="gu">@@ -333,11 +336,13 @@ class GameplayScene(SpriteGroup):</span>
      []